Stella McCartney Converts to TIPA Sustainable Packaging Solutions and Highlights the Issue of Single-Use Industrial Plastic

 About Stella McCartney

-Stella McCartney is a luxury lifestyle brand that was launched under the designer’s name in 50/50 partnership with Kering in 2001.
+Stella McCartney is a luxury lifestyle brand that was launched under the designer’s name in a 50/50 partnership with Kering in 2001.
 Stella’s approach to design emphasizes sharp tailoring, natural confidence, and sexy femininity.
 A lifelong vegetarian, Stella McCartney does not use any leather or fur in her designs.
-The brand is committed to ethical values, and believes the company is responsible for the resources it uses and the impact it has on the environment.
+The brand is committed to ethical values and believes the company is responsible for the resources it uses and the impact it has on the environment.
 It is therefore constantly exploring innovative ways to become more sustainable, from design to store practices and product manufacturing.
-Stella McCartney offers women’s ready-to-wear, menswear, accessories, lingerie, swimwear, kids, fragrance and adidas by Stella McCartney collections through 51 free-standing stores including London, New York, Los Angeles, Tokyo, Hong Kong, Paris, Milan and Shanghai.
+Stella McCartney offers women’s ready-to-wear, menswear, accessories, lingerie, swimwear, kids, fragrance, and Adidas by Stella McCartney collections through 51 free-standing stores including London, New York, Los Angeles, Tokyo, Hong Kong, Paris, Milan, and Shanghai.
 Her collections are distributed in 77 countries through 863 doors including specialty shops, and department stores, as well as shipping to 100 countries online.”